guardianproject/gnupg-for-android/README.md

 **A port of the whole gnupg 2.1 suite to Android.**

+## Using GnuPG from the Terminal

+Currently, this app offers the full gnupg suite of commands in the terminal.
+When you run the GnuPG tools in an app, a GNUPGHOME folder will be created for that specific app.
+Because of the Android permissions model, its not possible to create a shared GNUPGHOME without having it world-writable.

+### Use in Android Terminal Emulator

+The app automatically configures Android Terminal Emulator to use the GnuPG tools, as long as you have the "Allow PATH extensions" preference set.

+### Manual configuration and using it with other apps

+In order to use the GnuPG tools in your app, preferred terminal emulator, or adb shell, you need to set the PATH to include the full path to the GnuPG aliases, for example:

+    export PATH=$PATH:/data/data/info.guardianproject.gpg/app_opt/aliases

+Or you can call the aliases using the full path:

+    /data/data/info.guardianproject.gpg/app_opt/aliases/gpg --encrypt secretfile.txt

 ## Target Platform

 We would like to target as many Android platforms as possible.
 Currently